-The first step that you will need to take is to open a 123 Reg account for the domain name to be moved into.
-You can do this, free of charge, here: https://sso.123-reg.co.uk/
+The first step that you will need to take is to create a 123 Reg account for the domain name to be moved into.
+This should only take a few minutes, which you can easily do here: https://sso.123-reg.co.uk/

-The identity of your charity will need to be confirmed, as well as proof of your role as a trustee of the charity.
-To do this the name and and address of the charity must be shown on the Whois as the registrant of the domain name, before the domain name can be moved into your account.
+The identity of your charity will need to be confirmed as well as proof of your role as a trustee of the charity.
+To do this, the name and address of the charity must be shown on the WHOIS as the domain name registrant before the domain can be moved into your account.
 Both need to be confirmed to ensure that only the trustees of the charity can gain access.

 As proof of identity for a domain name registered to a charity, the following items are required:

-- Proof of Identity from a trustee (Passport/Drivers license)
+- Proof of Identity from a trustee (Passport/Driving license)

 - Proof of appointment as a trustee (Letter from the Charity Commission)

 - Proof of address of the charity (Standard bank statement or Utility Bill)